dktr0/superDirtSocket/README.md

 4. To make it go, run it with node:
 ```
 cd ~/superDirtSocket
-node superDirtSocket.js
+node superDirtSocket.js --superCollider 57120
 ```

 5. Finally, launch SuperDirt, open a browser and connect to a running Estuary deployment somewhere.
-You'll probably want to turn off the audio in your browser, otherwise you'll probably hear things from SuperDirt and WebDirt.
-Note: don't hit Estuary's WebDirt mute button if you want to hear something as it currently mutes both WebDirt and this link to SuperDirt.
+Check the SuperDirt checkbox at the top of Estuary to connect, through the superDirtSocket, to SuperDirt.